Guidance and application form to apply for a Marketing Authorisation (MA) to place a veterinary medicine on the market, or to expire an MA.

 The VMD will take in to account any other data or knowledge that it has when assessing applications for abridged MAs.

-The data requirements for Exceptional MAs and MAPIs are annexed to their application forms.
-For Exceptional MAs, you should explain in a covering letter accompanying your application how your product will fill a therapeutic gap in the market.
+The data requirements for Exceptional MAs are annexed to the application form.
+You should explain in a covering letter accompanying your application how your product will fill a therapeutic gap in the market.

 All applications are checked (validated) upon receipt.